 (2) risks should not be allocated to a party that is unable to bear the consequences of a potential risk becoming reality.

-Sub-Clause 4.12 FIDIC 1999 is a typical example for the above approach: The Contractor is usually able to overcome subsoil problems.
+Sub-Clause 4.12 FIDIC 1999 and its homologie in FIDIC 2017 are typical examples for the above approach: The Contractor is usually able to overcome subsoil problems.
 However, he is not always able to make allowance for all additional expenditure which may become necessary in doing so.
 Hence Sub-Clause 4.12 allocates the risk of overcoming any problem to the Contractor whilst the Employers assumes the risk to compensate the Contarctor for unforeseeable risk which might occur or eventuate.

-FIDIC forms are generally and worldwide recognised as a fair and balanced standard form for construction works.
-The best example for an internationally recognised fair and balanced standard form is the new Red Book, 1999 and 2017 edition which are drafted for the use in traditional projects of civil engineering, such as the construction of infrastructure facilities (roads, bridges, dams etc.).
-The new Silver Book on the contrary is tailored to somehow different types of projects.
-These “new” types of projects are based on some trends in the international construction industry: during the recent years there is a certain tendency towards larger and more complex projects at considerably higher costs.
-Along with this tendency the need for private financing for these undertakings has increased.
+FIDIC forms of contract are generally and worldwide recognised as a fair and balanced standard form for construction works.
+The best example for an internationally recognised fair and balanced standard form is the FIDIC Red Book (for construction), 1999 and 2017 edition which are drafted for the use in traditional projects of civil engineering, such as the construction of infrastructure facilities (roads, bridges, dams etc.).
+The Silver Book on the contrary is tailored to somehow different types of projects.
+These “new” types of projects are rooted in some trends in the international construction industry: during the past 30 years there is a certain tendency towards larger and more complex projects at considerably higher costs.
+Along with this tendency the need for private financing and equity for these undertakings has increased.
+Bankability arguments have become more and more important.
 Likewise, there is a trend preferring direct – face to face contracting at an arms length between employers and contractors without of an engineer who is traditionally in charge of administrating and adjudicating the contract.
 This kinds of projects typically involve private lenders whose interest not only focus on the financing of the project during the actual construction period, but also extent to some type of secured cash flow subsequent to the actual works going on.
 They take into account that the construction contract usually forms just one part of a complex commercial venture, including other concession and financing agreements.

-Consequently, lenders and concessionaires as well as the employer want contract terms that ensure an increased certainty that the agreed contract price will be paid and that time for completion will not be exceeded.
-Thus, the characteristics of such an agreement are that the contractor – without an engineer – assumes full responsibility for the design and construction of the facility, whereas the employer is not involved in the actual construction as far as possible, but receives the certainty of a fixed final price on a lump sum basis, although on a higher price level, and the certainty of a fixed completion date.
+Consequently, lenders and concessionaires as well as the employers want contract terms that ensure an increased certainty that the agreed contract price will not be exceeded and that time for completion will not be extended.
+Thus, the characteristics of such an agreement are that the contractor – without that an Engineer will be involved – assumes the full responsibility for the design and construction of the facility (including the full responsibility for the interface between Employer´s Requiremets and its conceptual design and the Contratcor´s design), whereas the employer is not involved in the actual construction as far as possible, but receives the certainty of a fixed final price on a lump sum basis, although on a higher price level, and the certainty of a fixed completion date.
+Without prejudice to to above it should neverthless be noted that the FIDIC Silver Book should not be used without care and diligence and in particular not by unskilled and unexperienced employers.
+No doubt, the Silver Book is a very good tool, but for reaosnable users only.

 The FIDIC Silver Books 1999 and 2017 have adopted most of the wishes of employers and lenders for the above mentioned types of projects.
 Most of the risks are borne by the contractor including for example (but not limited to them) the risks of unforeseen ground conditions and the responsibility in respect to design which is completely done by the contractor.